 Growing up, Ashley Cariño was just as likely to watch an episode of Star Trek: The Next Generation as she was a Miss Universe pageant.
 She dreamed of working for NASA and wearing the Miss USA crown.

 The 26-year-old is now well on her way to achieving both goals.

-Cariño, an aerospace engineering student at UCF, won the title of Miss Florida in her first pageant competition of her life.
+Cariño, an aerospace engineering student at UCF, won the title of Miss Florida July 18 in her first pageant competition of her life.
 She went on to place third in the Miss USA competition held Nov.
 28, 2021.
 Last year, she won the Miss Universe Puerto Rico 2022.
 On Jan.
 14, she placed in the top five at the Miss Universe pageant.

 “This was something that for a long time I didn’t think I could do,” she says.
-“And when I won, I realized that I’m just as capable as anyone.
+“And when I won [Miss Florida], I realized that I’m just as capable as anyone.
 Every woman is powerful, and every woman can accomplish whatever it is they set their mind to.”

 “This was something that for a long time I didn’t think I could do. … Every woman is powerful, and every woman can accomplish whatever it is they set their mind to.